-The Celestial tab on the Main Menu shows sun and moon information, tide data, and hunting and fishing information.
+The Celestial tab on the Main Menu shows sun and moon information, data for the tide, and hunting and fishing information.
 You can show this data for your current location, a location from the map, or a waypoint location.
 Also, you can select a different date and time, or use the current data.